crskycode/EdoireTools/README.md

 # Edoire Tools

-This toolkit is designed for modifying games developed with the Edoire's Unity game.
+This toolkit is designed for modifying Unity games developed with the Edoire.

 ## Resource Packs